-The 2021 budget is an interim budget.
+The 2020 budget is based on known revenue and is therefore an interim budget.
 Once we receive confirmation of new revenues allocated to the JU by the new multiannual financial framework (MFF), 2021-2027 we will need to update this work plan and budget.